eth-protocol-fellows/protocol-studies/docs/eps/nodes_workshop.md

 # Study Group Week 5 | Using Ethereum clients

-During week 5, we prepared a workshop to give you hands-on experience of using Ethereum clients.
+During week 5, apart of [the regular presentation](https://epf.wiki/#/eps/week5), we prepared a workshop to give you a hands-on experience of using Ethereum clients.
 We will learn how to spin up an Ethereum node by running execution and consensus client.

 Join the workshop by [Mario Havel](https://github.com/TMIYChao) on [Thursday, March 21, 4PM UTC](https://savvytime.com/converter/utc-to-germany-berlin-united-kingdom-london-ny-new-york-city-ca-san-francisco-china-shanghai-japan-tokyo-australia-sydney/mar-21-2024/4pm).